Sunday, 16 April 2017

 Rachel Rhys is a pen name of a successful suspense author.
 This debut novel under this new name is inspired by a real diary which the author discovered by accident in her mother's home.
 I also enjoyed the real extracts, letters and telegrams included at the back of the book which show the characters on which this story is based.

-A Dangerous Crossing will be Bibliomaniac's Book Club choice for May so do check back here on the 1st May for book club questions and much more!
+A Dangerous Crossing will be Bibliomaniac's Book Club choice for May click here for book club questions and much more!
 Or keep up to date by following me on Twitter @KatherineSunde3 or by subscribing to my website bibliomaniacuk.co.uk